kyma-project/api-gateway/docs/user/00-10-overview-api-gateway-controller.md

 ## Overview

 API Gateway Controller is part of Kyma API Gateway Operator.
-Its role is to manage the installation of [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper), the configuration of the Kyma Gateway and resources defined by the [APIGateway custom resource (CR)](./03-technical-reference/custom-resources/apigateway/01-30-apigateway-custom-resource.md).
+Its role is to manage the installation of [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper) and handle the configuration of Kyma Gateway and the resources defined by the [APIGateway custom resource (CR)](./03-technical-reference/custom-resources/apigateway/01-30-apigateway-custom-resource.md).
 The controller is responsible for:
-- Installing, upgrading, and uninstalling Ory Oathkeeper.
+- Installing, upgrading, and uninstalling Ory Oathkeeper
 - Configuring the Kyma Gateway
 - Managing Certificates and DNS entries
 - Configuring Istio Gateways